TimHu-0728/CSE-6730-Final-Project/README.md

 The UI will load `.mp4` animations from the `results/` directory and present them as a simple video gallery.
 Refresh the page after rerunning simulations to see newly generated videos.

 ---

-## Notes
-- Two initial-condition vectors are included in `main.py`: one for a stable halo orbit and one for an unstable halo orbit.
-- Numerical integration uses `solve_ivp` (RK45) with tight tolerances in the simulation call.
-- The PyVista visualization is not to-scale for the spacecraft and planetary radii (scaled for visual clarity).
-- Intended as the final project for Georgia Tech's CSE 6730 course.

----

-*Note: This markdown was written with assistance from AI resources.*